 A major difference with previous years is that students will, typically, now only study three academic subjects, which are known as A Level qualifications.
 Students are examined on these qualifications in May/June of Year 13.
 Moving from GCSEs to A Levels can represent a real challenge for students, both in terms of the hours they are expected to put into their studies, but also in terms of a different approach.
 In Year 12 students will be expected to be more self-motivated and independent learners as they make the transition into the adult world.

-In addition to academic study, students will take part in a wide-ranging enrichment programme, benefiting from activities as diverse as fishing and photography.
+In addition to academic study, students will take part in a wide-ranging enrichment programme, benefiting from activities as volunteering, mentoring, sporting activities and completion of a MOOC.
 Our enrichment programme is designed to develop students beyond their academic experiences and runs in a similar way to a university ‘Freshers’ Fayre’ or university ‘Soc’ programme.
-All students are integrated into the Sixth Form through a specialised ‘Adventure Integration Day’ in the first week of term.
+All students are integrated into the Sixth Form through a specialised ‘Adventure Integration Day’ in the first few weeks of term.